protagolabs/avagi_3d_vis/README.md

 # avagi_3d_vis
 The web visualization of created avagi3d charactors.
-This work is done by my colleage Zhouhan Zhang, and I am the organizer only.
+This work was done by my colleague Zhouhan Zhang, and I am the organizer only.

 # Pre-requirements